apache/spark/docs/mllib-collaborative-filtering.md

 * *numBlocks* is the number of blocks used to parallelize computation (set to -1 to auto-configure).
 * *rank* is the number of latent factors in the model.
-* *iterations* is the number of iterations to run.
+* *iterations* is the number of iterations of ALS to run.
+ALS typically converges to a reasonable solution in 20 iterations or less.
 * *lambda* specifies the regularization parameter in ALS.
 * *implicitPrefs* specifies whether to use the *explicit feedback* ALS variant or one adapted for *implicit feedback* data.